-A year ago, I wrote a tiny article about marketing tools that helped us win the first 5 customers.
+I wrote about marketing tools that helped us win 5 customers.
 The stack and the strategy were sort of successful because 12 months later we crossed 100.
-But we did apply some essential changes too and so, I’d like to share a more thorough summary covering both the tools and the tactics in this article.

 To give you some perspective about our business: Voucherify is a developer-friendly, API first promotion platform.
 It offers programmable building blocks for coupon, referral, and loyalty campaigns.

 From the very beginning, we set out to be focused on developers and, therefore, on BS-free marketing.
 Our role models included popular API-first platforms we’ve used before and liked working with on previous projects.
 By analyzing Stripe, Contentful, or Shippo open documentation, we learned how they design the API, onboard users, or handle support cases.
 All this helped us to shape the first product vision.
 But what wasn’t so clear was what marketing steps we should take.

 The role models are usually named as such that way because they are successful.
 And when you first hear about a successful company in the tech world, their original marketing tactics are usually long gone.
 To make matters worse, it’s not always easy to follow the history of their marketing strategy in the early days.
 Finally, we don’t build the same damn thing, so our go-to-market strategy has to differ in some ways.
 All in all, as there were no clear-cut marketing tips, we had no choice but to start experimenting.
 Firstly - what worked.